No Products in the Cart

 A handwritten, hand-addressed letter virtually leaps out of recipients’ mailboxes in a world dominated by email, text messages, and junk mail.
 It’s an unusual luxury that people rarely see anymore.
 It begs you to open it, and people do.
 By some estimates, handwritten notes enjoy a 99% open rate!

-Pair excellent open rates with a handwritten letter’s ability to make a personal connection with its reader, and the format is tailormade for political campaigns.
+Pair excellent open rates with a handwritten letter's ability to make a personal connection with its reader, and the format is tailor-made for political campaigns.
 Candidates can virtually guarantee recipients will read their messages, giving them a fair chance to sway voters.
+Handwritten notes are a generous gift you can give yourself.
+Sending postcards to voters will forever change how you campaign.

 If you work with a political action committee or a campaign, give us a call to discuss what automated, handwritten notes can do for you.
 Simply Noted can create cards in any volume required.
 Our handwriting machines will hand-address your envelopes, and then we’ll put them in the mail.

-You don’t have to worry about managing hundreds of volunteers.
-Our machines can work 24-hours a day for you, getting the word out about your candidate or issue.
+You don't have to worry about managing hundreds of volunteers, and you don't need to run capital campaigns to fund our outreach.
+Our machines can work 24 hours a day for you, getting the word out about your candidate or issue.
 Let us show you the power of handwritten notes for political campaigns.